-From the beginning, collecting information about how real fish interact with the Restoration Hydro Turbine has been a key part of our design process.
-We’ve performed controlled laboratory and field studies with biologists and engineering partners from Alden Laboratory, Pacific Northwest National Laboratory, and Kleinschmidt Associates to understand the effects of the RHT on key fish species across a range of operating conditions.
+From the beginning, collecting information about how real fish interact with the Restoration Hydro Turbine has been an integral part of our design process.
+We’ve performed controlled laboratory and field studies with biologists and engineering partners from Alden Research Laboratory, Pacific Northwest National Laboratory, and Kleinschmidt Associates to understand the effects of the RHT on migratory fish species across a range of operating conditions.

 Natel’s commitment to design and build the most fish-safe, high-performance, compact turbines in the world places fish and their health at the center of all we do.
 To learn how to protect fish best, the use of fish in scientific research remains critical to the engineering and development of safe and responsible hydropower.

 We take our responsibility for the ethical treatment of fish in our research very seriously and abide by all rules and regulations dictated by the American Fisheries Society’s Guideline for Use of Fishes in Research.
 Furthermore, we ensure compliance with the National Institutes of Health Office of Laboratory Animal Welfare and their Public Health Service Policy on Humane Care on Use of Laboratory Animals.